R-a-y-Zhang/hackerhour/talk.md

 this is what you need to _kill_ or terminate (I mean killing a process...I do not advocate murder).
 There may be a number of reasons that you want to _kill_ a process.
 Whether the process is taking up too space or it has stopped responding and cannot be closed normally.
 We will get to how to kill a process later.
 Now, we must figure out how to find the PID of the process we want to kill.

+There are a few ways to find our process and its PID.
+I shall go over ps, top, and lsof.

+ps -
+The ps utility presents a snapshot of the currently running processes on the machine currently running processes on the machine.
+There are a number of arguments that can be passed: a, u, and x. -a displays information about processes by other users including those by the current user that also has a controlling terminal. -u displays info about processes by the specified user that has a controlling terminal. -x displays information about processes that do not have a controlling terminal.
+If you are looking for a process ran from the terminal, then it is not necessary to include -x.
+However, if it is something executed outside of a terminal, such as another program, then it would be necessary to include -x.
+The output of ps might be a garbled mess, you might need to pipe it to grep to search for a specific process (e.g. "ps -aux | grep Chrome" to search for an unresponsive Chrome process).

+top -
+This gives a real-time overview of the processes and the resources which it takes up.
+This gives information about a process's PID, virtual memory, physical memory, cpu usage, and other information.
+This is useful if you find yourself low on memory and need to kill off a process that is using too much (Chrome).
+You can sort the processes by the various categories at the top by append "-o" and the column name.
+However, top is meant to show you the processes that are utilizing the most amount of resources and therefore lacks the ability to browse.
+If you want that ability, you can install htop (please refer to instructions for your specific platform), which is more versatile than top and arguably more readable.

+lsof -
+This lists files and the processes that own them as well as any ports and IPs that the file is listening on.